cerndb/spark-dashboard/README.md

 The provided configuration is for testig purposes, for production use you may need further configuration, as typical for these type of components.
 - The storage for influxDB can be defined in the `values.yaml`
   - If no storageClass is provided, an `EmptyDir` will be allocated: the dashboard history will be lost when the underlying pod is restarted.
-You may rather want to use a storage class in the configuration.
+You may rather want to use a persistent backend in the configuration.
-- The services exposed by `grafana` and `influx` in the example use `NodePort`.
-You can use `LoadBalancer` type if your Kubernetes can support it.
+- The services exposed by `grafana` and `influx` in the example are of type `NodePort`.
+You can use `LoadBalancer` type if your Kubernetes distribution supports it.

 ## How to connect to the dashboard